ssiwan/KARMA/README.md

 # Knowledge Article Record Management Application (KARMA) - Technical Approach
 ## The Essentials

-The KARMA prototype is deployed on Amazon Web Services and can be accessed through the site URL:
+The KARMA prototype is deployed on Amazon Web Services with the following URL:

 **<https://acceptance.bigbluesign.com>**

 Login information is available on the landing page.
 For guidance on how to use KARMA, please see the [User Guide](docs/UserGuide.md)

 This document references detailed documentation in the [KARMA GitHub Wiki](https://github.com/StanfieldSystems/KARMA/wiki) regarding processes and technologies.
-The document also references design and development artifacts that are stored in th _docs_ folder in this repository.
+The document also references design and development artifacts that in the _docs_ folder of this repository.
 All references include navigable links.

 ## Product Vision

-The company envisions a knowledge management application that can store technical and management knowledge and make it easier to share, reuse, and adapt across products.
-Initially, the application will facilitate efficient storage and retrieval of relevant knowledge; however, the ultimate vision is for the application to apply artifical intelligence techniques to suggest relevant knowledge and automatically adapt it to match product requirements and delivery teams.
+The company envisions a knowledge management application that can store technical knowledge and make it easier to share, reuse, and adapt across products.
+Initially, the application will facilitate efficient storage and retrieval of relevant knowledge; however, the ultimate vision is to apply artificial intelligence techniques to suggest relevant knowledge and automatically adapt it to match product requirements and delivery teams.

 # Prototype